irrealis/ds-03-getting-and-cleaning-data/CodeBook.md

 - `walkingdownstairs`
 - `walkingupstairs`

-`measurement`: measurement types, of which there are the following 66, corresponding to a subset of variables in the original study.
-See section *Summary choices and study design* below for further details.
+The following 66 variables correspond to a subset of variables from the original study.
+See section *Summary choices and study design* below for further details. ***These variables appear to be unitless***, according the statement "Features are normalized and bounded within [-1,1]" in the UCI HAR README (see file *UCI HAR Dataset.zip::UCI HAR Dataset/README.txt*), because normalization results in dimensionless quantities.

 - `timedombodyaccmeanx`: corresponds to `tBodyAcc-mean()-X`.

 - `timedombodyaccmeany`: corresponds to `tBodyAcc-mean()-Y`.